What is social prescribing?

 - who have complex social needs which affect their wellbeing.

-Social prescribing links individuals to a range of activities that are typically provided by voluntary and community sector organisations, for example, volunteering, arts activities, group learning, gardening, befriending, cookery, healthy eating advice and a range of sports.
+Social prescribing links individuals to a range of activities that are typically provided by voluntary and community sector organisations, for example, volunteering, arts activities, heritage activities, group learning, gardening, befriending, cookery, healthy eating advice and a range of sports.

 To find out more about social prescribing, visit this NHS England webpage.